rlrGIT/tlang/README.md

 # tlang
-A compiler for the Tiger language
+A compiler for the Tiger language (Tiger source to Haverford Educational RISC Architecture (HERA) target)